Economy of Bulgaria: Part of the European Union

-On 1 January 2007 Bulgaria entered the European Union.
+On 1 January 2007, Bulgaria entered the European Union.
 This led to some immediate international trade liberalization, but there was no shock to the economy.
 The government ran annual surpluses of above 3%.
 This fact, together with annual GDP growth of above 5%, has brought the government indebtedness to 22.8% of GDP in 2006 from 67.3% five years earlier.
 This is to be contrasted with enormous current account deficits.
 Low interest rates guaranteed availability of funds for investment and consumption.
 For example, a boom in the real estate market started around 2003.
 At the same time annual inflation in the economy was variable and during the last five years (2003–2007) has seen a low of 2.3% and high of 7.3%.
 Most importantly, this poses a threat to the country's accession to the Eurozone.
 The Bulgarian government originally planned to adopt the Euro no sooner than 2015.
 Although Bulgaria will have to adopt the euro as a condition to membership, plans have since been postponed for better economic times.
 From a political point of view, there is a trade-off between Bulgaria's economic growth and the stability required for early accession to the monetary union.
-Bulgaria's per-capita PPP GDP is still only about a half of the EU27 average, while the country's nominal GDP per capita is about 20% of the EU27 average.
+Bulgaria's per-capita PPP GDP is about 70% of the EU27 average (2025), while the country's nominal GDP per capita is about 43% of the EU27 average (2021).
 However, Bulgaria ranks 38th (2015) in the Ease of Doing Business rank list, higher than most other Eastern European states, and 40th (2012) in the Economic Freedom of the World index, outperforming Belgium, Spain, Poland, Hungary, Portugal.
 Bulgaria also has the lowest personal and corporate income tax rates in the EU, as well as the second lowest public debt of all European Union member states at 16.2% of GDP in 2010.

-Financial crisis of 2007–2008
+Great Recession

 The country suffered a difficult start to 2009, after gas supplies were cut in the Russia-Ukraine gas dispute.
 Industrial output suffered, as well as public services, exposing Bulgaria's overdependence on Russian raw materials.

-The financial crisis of 2007–2008 applied downward pressure on growth and employment by the last quarter of 2008.
+The Great Recession led to a decline in growth and employment by the last quarter of 2008.
 The real estate market, although not plummeting, ground to a halt and growth was significantly lower in the short-to-medium run.

 During 2009, the grim forecasts for the effects of the Great Recession on the Bulgarian economy largely materialized.
 Although suffering less than the worst-hit countries, Bulgaria recorded its worst economic results since the 1997 meltdown.
 GDP shrank by around 5% and unemployment jumped.
 Consumer spending and foreign investment dropped dramatically and depressed growth in 2010 to 0.3%.
 Unemployment remains consistently high at around 10%.